 To use SAS, you can configure a SharedAccessAuthorizationRule object on a namespace, queue, or topic.
 This rule consists of the following elements:

 - KeyName: identifies the rule.

 - PrimaryKey: a cryptographic key used to sign/validate SAS tokens.

-- SecondaryKey is a cryptographic key used to sign/validate SAS tokens.
+- SecondaryKey: a cryptographic key used to sign/validate SAS tokens.

-- Rights representing the collection of Listen, Send, or Manage rights granted.
+- Rights: represents the collection of Listen, Send, or Manage rights granted.

 Authorization rules configured at the namespace level can grant access to all entities in a namespace for clients with tokens signed using the corresponding key.
-Up to 12 such authorization rules can be configured on a Service Bus namespace, queue, or topic.
+You can configure up to 12 such authorization rules on a Service Bus namespace, queue, or topic.
 By default, a SharedAccessAuthorizationRule with all rights is configured for every namespace when it is first provisioned.